guilhermeUpToTask/TasksManeger/README.md

-# Fullstack Project Template - TaskManager
+# Fullstack Project Template - TasksManager

 A **Fullstack Project Template** based on [Fullstack FastAPI Template](https://github.com/fastapi/full-stack-fastapi-template) that can be deployed on any VPS with minimal configuration.